taikinman/langrila/README.md

 # For OpenAI and Chroma
 pip install -e .[openai,chroma]

+# For OpenAI and Usearch
+pip install -e .[openai,usearch]

 # For All
 pip install -e .[all]
 ```

 ## poetry
+See [pyproject.toml](./pyproject.toml) for more detailed installation options.

 ```
 # For OpenAI
 poetry add --editable /path/to/langrila/ --extras openai